Is Python the Perfect JSON/YAML Templating Engine?

 The above will fully generate this pipeline configuration, and it turns the 500–600 lines of YAML into about 155 lines!

-can be a little hard to rationalize when chained so many times in a row.
+Looking at it though, too much of a good thing can often be bad and the constant chaining of Include.when() can be a little hard to rationalize when chained so many times in a row.
 Another way of approaching this configuration is creating custom methods and classes which can help us organize similar types of configuration blocks.

-Here is a simple class with a static method which organizes task
+Here is a simple class with a static method which organizes task blocks.

 applied: